apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Colorado judge rejects bid to keep Trump off state's 2024 ballot**
+**SpaceX Starship launch failed minutes after reaching space**

-You can read more about it [here](https://www.nbcnews.com/politics/donald-trump/colorado-judge-rejects-bid-keep-trump-2024-ballot-rcna125451).
+You can read more about it [here](https://www.reuters.com/technology/space/spacex-starship-launched-test-flight-texas-after-last-one-blew-up-2023-11-18/).

 ## Requirements
 - Python 3.8